hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 The `ConsensusApproveAllowanceTransactionBody` message includes the following fields:

 - `consensusCryptoFeeScheduleAllowances`: List of hbar allowances approved by the account owner.
-It contains limit per message and total limit of hbar, that owner is willing to pay.
+It contains a limit per message and a total limit of hbar that the owner is willing to pay.
 - `consensusTokenFeeScheduleAllowances`: List of fungible token allowances approved by the account owner.
 It contains limit per message and total limit of fungible tokens, that owner is willing to pay.

 #### ConsensusSubmitMessageTransactionBody